fusioncharts/dev_centre_docs/getting-started/vuejs/install-using-vuejs.md

 ---
 title: Installation | FusionCharts
-description: The **Vue-FusionCharts** component lets you include FusionCharts in your VueJS projects and add interactive JavaScript charts and graphs to your VueJS applications.
+description: The Vue-FusionCharts wrapper lets you include FusionCharts in your VueJS projects and add interactive JavaScript charts and graphs to your VueJS applications.
 heading: Installation
 chartPresent: false
 ---

-The **Vue-FusionCharts** component lets you include FusionCharts in your VueJS projects and adds interactive JavaScript charts and graphs to your VueJS applications.
-Before we start the installation process of the component, some of the salient features of **Vue-FusionCharts** are:
+The `Vue-FusionCharts` wrapper lets you include FusionCharts in your VueJS projects and adds interactive JavaScript charts and graphs to your VueJS applications.
+Before we start the installation process of the wrapper, some of the salient features of `Vue-FusionCharts` are:

 * Easily create charts in JavaScript using your Vue code.
 * Can render charts using "props" binding.
 There are more than 50 props that you can use.